 Stability of Pelvis

-Ligaments of pelvis provide it the required stability.
+Ligaments of the pelvis provide it the required stability.

 The posterior sacroiliac ligaments form a posterior tension band for the pelvis.